The National Curriculum

 English is taught every day at Earlham Primary School.
-The children receive hour long English lessons Monday to Thursday and an extended writing lesson (Big Write) for up to an hour and half on a Friday depending on the age group.
-For more information on the structure of Big Write see the policy.
+The children receive hour long English lessons Monday to Thursday.
+Extended writing lessons usually take place on a Friday depending on the age group.
 Grammar, Punctuation, Spelling and Handwriting are taught in 20 / 30 minute discrete lessons during the week as well as being reinforced during English lessons and across other curriculum areas.

 At Earlham reading is taught through real books.
 We believe children should develop a love of reading by being exposed to high quality texts.
-Guided reading sessions take place from Reception (11.45 – 12.00) to Year 6 from 9.00am to 9.25am every day.
-Children work in groups on reading activities.
-One group will work with the teacher on an identified reading target while the other children will work independently on applying their reading and comprehension skills.
-For more information on guided reading see the Guided Reading Policy.
+Guided reading sessions take place on a daily basis in every class from Reception) to Year 6.

 Children in Reception and KS1 will be given a book to take home and in KS2 children are encouraged to choose their own book from the reading corner to take home.
 All children have a reading record and parents are expected to complete this every day when they read with their children.